jsonslim/VR-ambilight/readme.md

 # Demo video:
 [![Watch the video](https://img.youtube.com/vi/XxgsGAq9SQI/0.jpg)](https://youtu.be/XxgsGAq9SQI)

-This repo contains server app, which sends color data via UDP to specified address, and arduino project for a ESP32.
+# Description:
+The server app takes screenshots --> calculates average color on the left and right sides --> sends the color data via UDP to the ESP32 module mounted on the VR headset.

 # Installation: